Cray-HPE/docs-csm/operations/kyverno/Kyverno.md

     - containerPort: 80
 ```

-We can list all the policies using following command
+List all of the policies with the following command:

 ```bash
 kubectl get pol -A